All tools › Governance & Growth › QBR Template

 One purchase, yours to keep.
 Use it on every program, customize for your team.
 Works in Excel and Google Sheets.

-The default QBR format is a status report dressed up.
+The default QBR is a status report in a suit.
 Slide 1: "Here's what we did last quarter."
 Slide 2: "Here's the metrics."
 Slide 3: "Here's the plan."
-By the time you get to the decisions you actually need from leadership, you have eight minutes left and three execs already looking at their phones.
+By the time you get to the decisions you need from leadership, you have eight minutes left and three execs already looking at their phones.

-"A QBR is a steering opportunity, not a status update.
+"A QBR is a steering opportunity.
 If you're not asking for a decision, you're wasting a quorum."

 This template enforces the structure.
 Page 1 is decisions.
 Page 2 is forward commitments.
 Page 3 is the metrics they need to validate the asks.
-The history-and-victory-lap section is at the back — and it's a quarter the size you'd think it should be.
+The history-and-victory-lap section sits at the back, and it's a quarter the size you'd think it should be.